 - Only use registered taxis – don’t accept lifts from strangers

 - Tell friends of your plans – use a buddy system so someone knows where you are

 - Look back when you’re leaving – check you room or the table at which you had dinner in case you leave something behind

-- Take out travel insurance
+- Consider taking a travel insurance

 - You should contact the police to report the theft.
 If they exist, look for a police station that specialises in crimes against tourists.
 You have the right to communication in a language you understand.

-- Once you have police report number, go to your consulate or embassy and request new documents or an emergency passport.
+- Once you have a police report number, go to your consulate or embassy and request new documents or an emergency passport.

 - Cancel any stolen cards (you can ask for assistance from the victim support organisation and police authorities);

-- Ask for logistical support (in case you have no place to stay, no money for meals, etc., contact a victim support organisation);
+- Ask for logistical support (in case you have no place to stay, no money for meals etc., contact a victim support organisation);

 - Report the crime (if you wish to do so) and make a statement about what happened;